cloudmesh-community/book/chapters/devops/devops.md

 > DevOps is a set of practices intended to reduce the time between
 > committing a change to a system and the change being placed into
-> normal production, while ensuring high quality.[8]
+> normal production, while ensuring high quality [8].

 > [8] Bass, Len; Weber, Ingo; Zhu, Liming.
 DevOps: A Software Architect's Perspective.
 ISBN 978-0134049847.